Cocktail (2012 film): Critical response

-Kunal Guha of Yahoo! gave the movie 1.5/5 stars, stating that "One of the chief reasons why this cocktail fails to hit your sweet spot is because you don't empathize with any of the characters.
+Kunal Guha of Yahoo! gave the film 1.5/5 stars, stating that "One of the chief reasons why this cocktail fails to hit your sweet spot is because you don't empathize with any of the characters.
 There could be many reasons for this but to point one: none of them seem worthy of your attention and concern.
 Still keen to figure out who Saif ends up with?
 Why don’t you deduce it yourself like any mature adult would?
-I would recommend the scientific method used to pick item girls in films lately: Eenie Meenie…" Mayank Shekhar of Daily Bhaskar gave the movie 1.5/5 stars, concluding that "You feel worse for Saif aged 42.
+I would recommend the scientific method used to pick item girls in films lately: Eenie Meenie…" Mayank Shekhar of Daily Bhaskar gave the film 1.5/5 stars, concluding that "You feel worse for Saif aged 42.
 It's hard to tell how every woman he meets in the film gets turned on by his random charms.
 The world is his playground.
 He still makes it seem vaguely convincing.
 Here's a big league actor at the top of his form.
 Look at his recent films: Agent Vinod, Aarakshan (2011), Kurbaan (2009).
 Forget those films.
 Just check out his performances.
-He could do with much better movies.
+He could do with much better films.
 Surely.
 Seriously."